 Having labels grounded in metric space eliminates the possibility that camera poses might have an effect on the scale of the labels.
 It also makes the dataset useful for robot navigation related research because robots plan in the metric space rather than image space.

-Top-down and perspective views:
+Top-down and ego-centric views:

 Naturalistic human behavior with the presence of a “robot”:

-The “robot” that provides perspective view data collection is a cart being pushed by human.
+The “robot” that provides ego-centric view data collection is a cart being pushed by human.
 Doing so reduces the novelty effects from the surrounding pedestrians.
 Having the “robot” being pushed by humans also ensures safety for the pedestrians and its own motion has more natural human behavior.
 As such, the pedestrians also react naturally around the robot by treating it as another human agent.

 Downloads